artur-shaik/vim-javacomplete2/README.md

 `JCgenerateAbtractMethods` - generate methods that need to be implemented;

+`JCgenerateAccessors` - generate getters and setters for all fields;

+`JCgenerateAccessorSetter` - generate setter for field under cursor;

+`JCgenerateAccessorGetter` - generate getter for field under cursor;

+`JCgenerateAccessorSetterGetter` - generate getter and setter for field under cursor;

 `JCserverShowPort` - show port, through which vim plugin communicates with server;